 We believe that subjects shouldn't be stand alone and the skills learnt in one subject area should be transferred across other learning areas too as the New Zealand Curriculum was designed to do.

-We are currently in the process of redesigning the Stanford design model to suit the needs of all of our learners.
+We use the Innovation design model as a base model for all of our learners.
 The aim is to develop the model so it is purposeful for our juniors through to our seniors.
 This replaces the many areas for students to become confused over (especially in the lower years).
 Our senior school teachers are trialing their own model and unpacking this with our students.